696-eth/evmavericks-weekly/README.md

 1. [Proposal to transfer collection rights to The Ben Meadows](https://snapshot.org/#/evmaverick.eth/proposal/0xdbde2742e2b87e0b7e6d400ac9112cc5e235ac3953703209d58c2aae6f968524) to verify EVMavericks on Opensea and adjust the banner, etc.
 1. Proposed by Sabishii, EVM Distribution Phase, Vote 1 is happening in #ideas channel thru emoji vote to gauge how we want to proceed.
 Discuss in #marketing and keep an eye on next phases of votes.
-1. Watercooler voice chat hosted by ZombieBP happened, next one is next Monday (Feb 6th)
+1. ZombieBP hosted another watercooler voice chat, next one is next Monday (Feb 6th)
 1. [Weekly Ethfinance Doots Roundup #4](https://www.youtube.com/watch?v=M-AcQ26EhLs)
 1. Chad fund has been setup.
 Council finalized.
 Activies have started.
-1. Nuwtox brings up a good point about dangers of Polygon's multisig after Polygon Team posts a photo of them being all together on twitter.
+1. Nuwtox brings up a good point about dangers of Polygon's multisig after Polygon Team tweets a photo of them being all together.
 1. Treebeard reposts [a security checklist](https://github.com/Lissy93/personal-security-checklist)
-1. InsideTheSimulation initiates the occasional cleanup of the Discord sidebar and proposes some channel basic restructing.
+1. InsideTheSimulation initiates the occasional cleanup of the Discord sidebar and proposes some channel basic restructuring.

 Other info:
-* Nuwtox hooks EVMavericks up with a free mint slots for ecc0s!
+* Nuwtox hooks EVMavericks up with free mint slots for ecc0s!
 * Cool projects and sneak peeks dropped in #creators
 * Degen chat is not slowing down and continues to be hella degen: NFTs, tokens, stocks, and whatever else you wanna talk about and ape into!
 * More suggestions of potential projects in the #ideas channel